tariqulislam/angular4-admin-template/README.md

 ## Create the Component

 Components are the most basic building block of an UI in an Angular application.
 An Angular application is a tree of Angular components.
 Angular components are a subset of directives.
-Unlike directives, components always have a template and only one component can be instantiated per an element in a template.
+Unlike directives, components always have a template and only one component can be instantiated per element in a template.

-A component must belong to an NgModule in order for it to be usable by another component or application.
+A component must belong to an NgModule in order to be usable by another component or application.
 To specify that a component is a member of an NgModule, you should list it in the declarations field of that NgModule.

-#### Command for create component
+#### Command to create component

 We will create two type of component ```flat``` component and ```module``` component. flat component are created at ```src``` root directory. module compoenent will create with folder with component name: